About Ocean Mushure - Pindula, Local Knowledge

 |+

 '''Ocean Mushure''' is a Zimbabwean footballer.
-He for [[Dynamos Football Club]] as a .
+He played for [[Dynamos Football Club]] as a .

 ==Background==